Divorce Lawyers in Ireland

 Another important aspect is that the goods obtained by each spouse outside the marriage will not be considered for the division of assets in Ireland.

-If you are considering a divorce and need assistance, our Irish law firm can offer assistance in various matters.
+If you are considering a divorce and need assistance, our Irish law firm has a team of attorneys specialized in divorce law in Ireland and can offer assistance in various matters.
 Among these, child custody and alimony, division of assets and maintenance and support of dependents.
 Also, should you want to get married and prepare a prenuptial agreement, our divorce lawyer in Dublin can draft it.

 Disclosing financial assets in Ireland